fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 21 Nov 2025 09:25:03 GMT
+🌱 Updated on Fri, 21 Nov 2025 12:02:53 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Code is like humor.
+When you have to explain it, it's bad."